Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 mkdir -p /tmp/rstudio-server
 ```

-Then launch the server similar to the docker command but with additional configuration options required:

 Set a password for your RStudio server:
 ```bash
 RSERVER_PASSWORD=$(openssl rand -base64 15)
 echo $RSERVER_PASSWORD
 ```
-Please notedown this RSERVER_PASSWORD as you will need when you log on to RStudio from a browser.
+Fix typo here and reword for clarity.
+I suggest:

+Take note of the password returned by your echo command.
+You will need this to log into RStudio in your browser.

+Run the RStudio server instance using the following command:
 ```bash
 PASSWORD=$RSERVER_PASSWORD singularity exec \
     -B $(pwd):/home/rstudio/